plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Creating a Histogram

-Type the following command into the R console to generate 1000 random numbers (variates) from a Gamma distribution with shape=0.5 and scale=2.0 and store them in the variable `x`:
+:large_blue_diamond: Type the following command into the R console to generate 1000 random numbers (variates) from a Gamma distribution with shape=0.5 and scale=2.0 and store them in the variable `x`:

     > x <- rgamma(1000, shape=0.5, scale=2.0)